Bennyhwanggggg/Coursera-Deep-Learning-Specialisation/README.md

 # Neural Networks and Deep Learning

-This course is part of the Deep Learning Specialization on Cousera
+My course work for the Neural Networks and Deep Learning course by deeplearning.ai on Coursera.
+This course is part of the Deep Learning Specialization on Cousera.